Best Management Practices (BMPs) for Beekeeping

 Bee smoker should have a noncombustible smoker plug and should be carried in noncombustible secondary container with secured lid.
 During vehicle transport of bee smoker with burning or smoldering substances, smoker should be placed in noncombustible container with lid fastened closed.
 After use, all burning or smoldering substances in bee smoker should be extinguished.

-Flyover barrier
+Flyover Barrier

 Apiaries in Tier A or B in a residential area within 300 feet of neighboring dwellings shall maintain a six-foot vertical flyover barrier.
 A flyover barrier directs bees' flight path upward to prevent bees from flying at a height where they could intersect with a person or animal in a neighboring property.
 The barrier is a solid wall, fence, dense vegetation, or any combination thereof that provides an obstruction through which honey bees cannot readily fly.
 Property line fences or barriers do not constitute flyover barriers.